akolinski/vue-semaphore-heroku/README.md

 git push origin stable
 ```

-Make a change and create a pull request from stable to master and watch the magic happen.
+Make a change, run ```yarn build``` locally and then create a pull request from stable to master and watch the magic happen.
 First it will create a review app and once merged into master it will automatically deploy to production.

 #### Trouble shooting